Believing Your Dreams Into Reality

 Ordinary Conscious Manifesting

-that is already under your conscious control.
-How do you usually go about
+the process that is already under your conscious control.
+How do you

-the picture isn't that clear to begin with, however, the first thing you do
+that clear to begin with, however, the first thing you do is work on

-is work on making it clear.
-If you only know that you want a car of some type,
+making it clear.
+If you only know that you want a car of some type, you

-for you.
-While you are still in the middle of the process, you become attuned
+appropriate for you.
+While you are still in the middle of the process,

 The other question is whether the object is within your means.
 Actually this just means whether you want to focus enough attention on the object to get it; because, given your degree of cleverness, I can't think of any physical object you couldn't beg, buy, borrow or steal if you devoted your entire life to the single-minded pursuit of it.
 Or, to put it another way, anything in the material world is already yours if you just want to go to the trouble of collecting it.
 What I've just described is the normal rational nonmagical method of manifesting material objects.
 But did you ever notice something peculiar, that often after you have spent a lotof energy trying to obtain something, when you finally do actually end up getting it, it turns out to be through some sort of "accident"?

-a problem, when what you're trying to manifest is not a material object, but
+working on a problem, when what you're trying to manifest is not a

-some kind of idea?
-I'm sure you've also had this experience yourself; but
+material object, but some kind of idea?
+I'm sure you've also had this

 There are two points to be made here.
 The first is that you wouldn't have gotten the answer if you hadn't done the work.
 It was the attention that you paid to the problem that eventually manifested the answer.
 The pattern of hard work followed by sudden illumination is too common to permit the belief that the hard work wasn't necessary (although later in the book we'll discover how to make the work much much easier).